mattermost/docs/source/help/messaging/pinning-messages.rst

 Pinning Messages
 ================

 All members of a channel can pin important or useful messages to that channel.
 The list of pinned messages is visible to all channel members.
+There is no limit to the number of pinned posts in a channel.

 Pinned messages are marked with the pinned icon, |pinned-icon|.
 For example: